 Before the examination begins, the submitted original evidence is marked for identification by the examiner using a permanent-ink pen with the assigned specimen number, laboratory number, and his or her initials.
-The FBI uses consecutive "0" demonstrate for it is vidual recordings, that is, Q1, Q2, Q3, ..., and a laboratory number that includes receipt date in the Laboratory Division's Evidence Control Center (ECC) and designators for the particular foreasic section and examiner.
+The FBI uses consecutive "O" designation for individual recordings, that is, Q1, Q2, Q3, ..., and a laboratory number that includes receipt date in the Laboratory Division's Evidence Control Center (ECC) and designators for the particular forensic section and examiner.